What are the top 10 highest/tallest mountains in the world?

 First ascended in 1956, this is the world’s eighth tallest peak.
 Manaslu is one more peak that belongs to the great Himalayan Range.
 It is in the Gorkha District of Nepal.

 It was first ascended in 1953 and is the world’s ninth tallest peak.
 Due to the high number of climber deaths, this mountain is nicknamed as ‘Killer Mountain.’
 Nanga Parbat is also a part of the Himalayan Range.
 It is in the Diamer District of Gilgit–Baltistan in Pakistan, very close to the Karakoram Range.

 Annapurna was first ascended in 1950 and is the world’s tenth tallest peak and is part of the Himalayan Range.
 It is situated in the Gandaki zone in Nepal.
 Since it gets its name from the Goddess of Food, Annapurna, the mountain range is worshipped with an open heart.

-The table below gives a quick glance on the details of the top-10 tallest mountains:
+The table below gives a quick glance at the details of the top 10 tallest mountains:

 |2||K2 (Godwin Austen)||Karakoram||28,251|

 - What is the longest Mountain Range in the World?

 - How were the Himalayas formed?

 - What is Nepal famous for?

 - What is the smallest mountain in the World?